How to write an LOR for MS?

 - In some cases, talking about weaknesses to provide an objective analysis of an applicant could be advantageous

-To conclude, recommendation letters are a crucial part of your application and are highly valued by the admission committee.
-By adhering to the above suggestions, you will be successful in getting good letters of recommendation that will help you in securing admission in the university of your choice.
+To conclude, LOR’s are a crucial part of your application and are highly valued by the admission committee.
+By adhering to the above suggestions, you will be successful in getting good letters that will help you in securing admission in the university of your choice.